ShouryaKapoor/movie_script_generator/README.md

 - Characters: Knight, Dragon, Princess
 - Scene Description: A grand castle surrounded by mist, with a looming dragon in the distance.
 - Click Generate Script and watch as the AI crafts an engaging script for you.

+### 🛠️ Technologies Used
+- Python - For the backend logic and AI integration.
+- Tkinter - To build the GUI for an interactive user experience.
+- Google Generative AI - To generate movie scripts based on user input.
+- Pillow - For handling background image in the GUI.

+### 📚 Future Enhancements
+- Add support for multiple genres and scene settings for even more creativity.
+- Allow users to save or download the generated script.
+- Integrate voice-to-text functionality for hands-free interaction.

+### 🤝 Contributing
+We welcome contributions to make this project even better!
+Feel free to open an issue, fork the repo, or submit a pull request with improvements or bug fixes.

+### 📜 License
+This project is licensed under the MIT License - see the LICENSE file for details.

+### 📝 Acknowledgements
+-Google Generative AI - For providing the power to generate movie scripts.
+-Tkinter & Pillow - For making the GUI experience smooth and delightful.
+-Thank you for checking out the Movie Script Generator! 🌟

+Happy scripting! 🎥✨

 > "Movies are like dreams, only now you have the tools to create them." 🎮